 While chiropractors are experts in treating aches, pains and other musculoskeletal conditions, they are also trained as primary care doctors.
 So our doctors will not only help you with headaches, low back and neck pain but they will also help you with everything from a common cold to diabetes.
 They specializes in women’s health, helping women with everything from menstrual irregularities, fertility and menopausal symptoms.
 The doctors also see women for their annual well woman gynecological visits.

 Chiropractors specialize in using the chiropractic adjustment to help to restore and maintain health.
-Many chiropractors such as Dr. Fox and Dr. Young also have training in rehabilitation and physiotherapy modalities such as electric stimulation.
+Many chiropractors such as Dr. Tablak, also have training in rehabilitation and physiotherapy modalities such as electric stimulation.
 The doctors also have advanced training in botanical medicine (herbs), nutritional counseling and homeopathy as well as craniosacral therapy and Webster analysis and treatment.

 While chiropractors do not do massage therapy a lot of the treatments they use directly affect muscles and help to relieve muscles tension.
 They may also refer to a massage therapist depending on the needs of the patient.